 - Dr Mary Bailey

 The staff listed above teach modules within the education stream.
-They are joined by a larger team of tutors teaching on optional modules.
+They are joined by a larger team of tutors teaching on optional modules and supervising dissertations.

 - 200 years of experience in the field of education

 - 4th in the UK and 24th worldwide for education in the QS World University Rankings by Subject 2018